Folk dance forms of Odisha: Other folk dances

 Ghumura was also used as a Darbari dance in the princely state of Kalahandi and played by the erstwhile Kalahandi state during war times.
 The typical mixed sound that comes out of the musical instruments like Ghumura, Nishan, Dhol, Taal, Madal etc. and the expressions and movements of the artists make this dance to be a "Heroic Dance".
 Since thousands of years Ghumura dance has evolved from a war dance to a dance form for cultural and social activities.
 The dance is associated with social entertainment, relaxation, love, devotion and friendly brotherhood among all class, creed and religion in the present days.
 Traditionally this dance is also associated with Nuakhai and Dasahara celebration in Kalahandi and large parts of South Western Odisha.
 Ghumura dance is still hidden in the village level in South Western Orissa and some parts of bordering Andhra Pradesh and Chhattisgarh.
 Kalahandi region has taken a leading rule in popularizing and retaining its unique identity of Ghumura dance.
 Kalahandi is mainly known as land of Ghumura.
-Ghumura dance has got the opportunity to represent the nation in various international events Delhi, Moscow, Kolkata, and various other cities in India.
+Ghumura dance has got the opportunity to represent the nation in various international events in Delhi, Moscow, Kolkata, and various other cities in India.
 Ghumura dance is also one of the most researched folk dance form in Orissa.

-Ruk Mar Nacha (& Chhau dance) is originated and performed in the Mayurbhanj District of Odisha and also in Nilagiri of Baleswar district it has its base in the martial arts tradition.
+Ruk Mar Nacha (& Chhau dance) is originated and performed in the Mayurbhanj District of Odisha and also in Nilagiri of Baleswar district.
+It has its base in the martial arts tradition.
 The dance is a stylized mock battle in which two groups of dancers armed with swords and shields, alternatively attack and defend themselves with vigorous movements and elegant stances.

 Especially notable is the accompanying music, noted for its rhythmic complexities and vigorous percussion.
 The instruments include 'Mahuri' – a double reeded instrument, 'Dhola' – a barrel shaped two-sided drum, 'Dhumsa' – a hemispherical drum and 'Chadchadi' – a short cylindrical drum.